5 Survival Tips for When You Don’t Fit in With a Social Group

 All this to say, even though I’m not extroverted, I still want to feel like I belong when it comes to social groups.

-Ideally, many of us introverts would be spending most of our time with “our people” — our very small circle of friends who we feel completely comfortable around, and who “get” us.
+Ideally, many of us introverts would spend most of our time with “our people” — our very small circle of friends who we feel completely comfortable around, and who “get” us.

 But let’s face it — there are many times when we can’t avoid spending time in groups where we don’t exactly mesh with everybody.
 Whether it’s a networking group, a PTA meeting at your child’s school, or your work colleagues, it’s bound to happen, and awkwardness may ensue.
 You might find yourself smiling nervously, going hours without saying a word while watching others laugh and converse, or even hiding in the bathroom for a few moments of relief.